 Each individual pupil may have different reasons for self-harming and should be given the opportunity for one-to-one support.
 It is not appropriate for the school to offer regular group support.
 However, the Pastoral Team in discussion with other professionals e.g. Mental Health Support Team or School Health Nurse and where relevant parents, may feel that open discussions with the friendship/peer group about self-harm may be helpful in some instances.
-We need to be aware that young people often communicate to one another through social media.
+We need to be aware that young people often communicate to one another through social media and this can heighten feelings of alienation, anxiety or reinforce the certainty of wanting to self-harm for those susceptible to self-harm where a feeling of inclusivity and like-mindedness can predominate the thoughts of the individual(s).